 - Click the Security.

 Note: If you do not see the security icon on your home page of the admin console, you do not have the necessary rights on your account to make these changes.
-You will need to request administrator access from the customer to implement these changes.
+Request administrator access from the customer to implement these changes.

 - Click Show more, and then click Advanced settings.